 We have two 6-60 person hot tubs in the courtyard that are serviced daily.

-We have ice machines in the ballroom and house.
+We have an ice machine in the ballroom.

 Yup.
 Have that.
 Plus a washing machine (and detergent) and a tumble dryer.

 No smoking is allowed in the house or ballroom (£500 deep cleaning bill per room if anyone smokes inside).
 Please do not try to rip the smoke alarm off the ceilings either, as the alarm will go off in every room in the house and will not reset.
 There are ash buckets outside, so please use them.

 How do I get to the house if I drive a vehicle over 2 tonnes?